nup-csai/c_programming_template/README.md

   * src - should contain sources all sources
   * tst - should contain tests (if it is required according to assignment)
-  * app - should contain all executables, after building solution by make
+  * app - should contain all executables after building the solution by make
-  * Makefile -- will be used to build you solution
+  * Makefile -- will be used to build your solution
     * build command ```make``` without any arguments in the root folder of repo
   * Dockerfile -- should define docker image (if it is required)
   * docker-compose.yml -- should contain services definitions (if it is required)

 ## How to submit a solution for checking

-  All solutions should be sent as a pull request to the **solution** branch before the deadline.
+  All solutions should be pushed to the **solution** branch before the deadline.
 It will be checked manually or automatically.

 ## References